Random position spawning

 Height = TopLeft.y - BottomLeft.y;

 I have created public fields for the four corners, the height and width, which are set in this code block.
-You can find the code itself in the ScreenBorders class .
+You can find the code itself in the ScreenBorders class.

-With this information, we can start calculating a random position on or off the screen.
-The basic idea is to use Unitys Random class to get a position on one of the screen borders and then move that point an additional distance.
 For example, if we want to spawn an object at the top of the screen, we can simply calculate a random x-position between the top edges.
 Then we take the y-variable of a top edge and add the distance we want the object to be outside of the screen:

 float x = Random.Range(screenBorder.topLeft.x, screenBorder.topRight.x);